Talbot Mundy: Creating Jimgrim: 1920–22

 In October 1921, Mundy left New York and settled in Reno, Nevada, where Ames joined him.
 He initiated divorce proceedings against Rosemary in a Reno court.
 The case was eventually heard in August 1923, with Mundy alleging that he wanted a divorce because Rosemary had deserted him.
 She denied the allegations, and the judge dismissed Talbot's case, adding that from the evidence Rosemary herself would be entitled to sue for divorce, which she nevertheless refused to do.
 Mundy meanwhile continued writing prolifically, producing 19 novel-length stories from 1921 through to the end of 1923, something that he found particularly tiring.

-In November 1922, Adventure published Mundy's The Grey Mahatma, which would later be republished under the title of Caves of Terror.
+In November 1922, Adventure published Mundy's The Gray Mahatma, which would later be republished under the title of Caves of Terror.
 Taves described Caves of Terror as "a landmark in Mundy's career", being "one of [his] most unusual and extraordinary novels".
 The work included characters such as King and Yasmini who had been a part of Mundy's early oeuvre, as well as more recently developed characters like Jeff Ramsden from his Jimgrim series.

 It revealed Mundy's growing interest in Asian religion and also introduced a number of fantasy elements not present in his earlier work.
 The readers of Adventure voted it as their favourite novel of the year.
 At this time, he also exhibited his growing interest in esoteric ideas through the letters he published in Adventure, in which he discussed his ideas about the Egyptian pyramids, the Lost Tribes of Israel, and the Ark of the Covenant.

 In 1922, Mundy and Ames moved to Truckee in California, although in October he travelled to San Diego, remaining there for several months.

 He had continued writing, producing The Nine Unknown, a Jimgrim novel which again exhibited Mundy's interest in Indian religious ideas.
 Serialised in Adventure from March to April 1923, it was published by Bobbs-Merrill in March 1924 and then in Britain by Hutchinson in June.
 Taves however considered it to be "the most shallow and least satisfying of Mundy's fantasies".
 Mundy wanted to see the publication of popular editions of his novels, viewing this as a potential source of additional income and a good means of encouraging cinematic adaptations; in 1922 Bobbs-Merrill agreed, resulting in A. L. Burt Company publishing eight Mundy novels in two years.
 In the United Kingdom, Hutchinson published all but one of Mundy's then-written novels between 1922 and 1925.